Deviantcoin/Deviant-Miscellaneous/windows/Hot-MasterNode-workaround.md

 ```
 ![Adj deviant.conf](/images/WIN-adj-deviant.conf.png)

-If your setup match this case, you already did the [preparation steps](/common/Preparation-steps-for-MN.md)
+If your setup match this case, you already did the [preparation steps](/common/Preparation-steps-for-MN.md).
+Also you already have a proper `masternode.conf`.

-Restart your wallet
 ### Case 2: You need to install the wallet
 In this case follow the [guide](/common/Setup_wallet.md).
 I suggest to use the standalone executables, uncompress them in folder C:\Deviantcoin.<br />

 ![Suggested location](/images/WIN-sugg-loc.png)

-Fill your deviant.conf with only one line:
+Fill your deviant.conf with only two lines:
 ```
 listen=0
 rpcport=22619